Zimstchnecken/Kampeon/README.md

 To run the project, ensure you have the Godot Engine installed.
 Open the project in Godot and start the game from the main scene.

-Authors
+Authors:

-This project was created by Matrix (BSIT-2K).
+This project was created by Group: Matrix (BSIT-2K).